 July 10 is Pick Blueberries Day.
-This berry is native to North America and is healthy, tasty and nutritious.
+This berry is native to North America and is healthy, tasty, and nutritious.
 Today, the US is the world’s largest producer of blueberries.
-Indigenous people call these berries “star” due to the fact that at the tip of the flower there are five points resembling a star.
+Indigenous people call these berries ‘stars’ due to the fact that at the tip of the flower, there are five points resembling a star.

-Pick Blueberries Day is celebrated in early July, and it is in this month that the collection of these berries begins.
+Pick Blueberries Day is celebrated in early July, when these berries are typically harvested.
 July 10 is considered part of National Blueberry Month, founded by the National American Blueberry Council and recognized by the USDA since 2003.
 There are stunted and wild (tall) blueberries, with the former growing on low bushes and the latter being found on larger bushes.

 Tall blueberries have been popular in Sweden, Germany, and the Netherlands since the 1930s, when they were introduced there.
 These berries quickly spread to other European countries.
 In the US, northern tall blueberries are the most commonly grown, while Canada is the leading producer of low blueberries.